Loading Events

 Most lawyers live by their writing and most of us can become better writers.
 The goal of this course is to move you along that process.

-Please note that the course is open to writers of all levels.
-The first part of the course will be done independently.
-There are only fifteen spots available.
+Please note that the course is open to writers of all levels and is available on-demand.

 What You Will Learn